-Entries for the Lynette Russell Prize for First Peoples' History in Schools will open in early 2023.
+Entries for the Lynette Russell Prize for First Peoples' History in Schools are now open.

-The prize will be awarded based on a project that displays knowledge, engagement and creativity, taking into consideration the year level of the student/s.
+The prize will be awarded based on a project for Foundation to Year 10 that displays knowledge, engagement and creativity, taking into consideration the year level of the student/s.
 The project submitted may take any form: written, visual, digital or performative.
 It may be a project or work completed in class or outside of class as an additional activity.

 Examples might include:

 - School gardening program that follows a First Nations’ seasonal calendar and weather knowledge.